 - Tender to touch

-If there is deformity, it is best to visit your GP to get X-Rays done before coming for physiotherapy.
+If there is a deformity, it is best to visit your GP to get X-Rays done before coming for physiotherapy.

 How does physiotherapy assist with wrist and hand injuries?